 The condition often gets linked with a disrupted circadian rhythm and sleep movement disorders.
 This disorder doesn’t only affect you but others who may be hearing your snores as well.
-If you want to get better sleep, consult a doctor about what you need to do to control your sleep apnea.
+If you want to get better sleep, consult with the doctors for sleep apnea in Austin about what you need to do to control this.

 6. Get Out of Bed and Do Something Else

 Sometimes, forcing yourself to go back to sleep is only going to make the situation worse.
 If you’re already awake enough that you can’t seem to go back, get out of bed.
 Do something quiet and calm that will put you back in the mood to sleep.

 Don’t use your phone or other electronics.
 As we mentioned, the blue light from the screens will only make you feel more awake.
 Instead, get a book or listen to some music from the radio until you feel sleepy again.

 Nocturia is the event where you get up in the middle of the night to use the bathroom.
 Most people find it easy to drift off again after they relieve themselves.
 However, for others, it’s harder to find sleep again once they’ve gotten up to use the bathroom.

 Do you also find it difficult to go back to sleep after you urinate in the middle of the night?
 The solution to this is to avoid drinking water before bedtime.
 Make it a habit to drink your glass of water first thing in the morning instead.

 If you have high blood pressure, you may be taking diuretics or water pills.
 Talk to your doctor about altering your dosage at least for those you take during the night.

 If you still have nocturia after this, get your bladder, urinary tract, or prostate checked.